Elroy Hirsch: Wisconsin

-The nickname
+Nickname

 Hirsch acquired the "Crazylegs" nickname because of his unusual running style in which his legs twisted as he ran.
 According to one version, after watching Hirsch play in an October 17, 1942, game against the Great Lakes Navy Bluejackets, sportswriter Francis J. Powers of Chicago Daily News wrote: "His crazy legs were gyrating in six different directions, all at the same time; he looked like a demented duck."
 According to another version, he acquired the nickname in high school when fans in Wausau watched "the tall, slim Hirsch" run as "his legs seemed to whirl in several directions."

 Hirsch's father later recalled: "We lived two miles from school.
 Elroy ran to school and back, skipping and crisscrossing his legs in the cement blocks of the sidewalks.
 He said it would make him shiftier."
 Hirsch himself recalled: "I've always run kind of funny because my left foot points out to the side and I seem to wobble."
 He embraced his nickname, saying in interviews, "Anything's better than 'Elroy'."

 In the 1970s, Hirsch filed a lawsuit asserting legal ownership of the "Crazylegs" name.
 He sued S. C. Johnson & Son for its marketing a shaving gel for women's legs under the brand name "Crazylegs".
 In a 1997 decision, the Wisconsin Supreme Court held that Hirsch's complaint set forth a viable claim for invasion of Hirsch's common law right of privacy.